MatrixPilot/MatrixPilot/Tools/uav_log_to_kml/Readme.txt

 Although the resulting KML files are tested to work on Ubuntu Linux.

 UAV TELEMETRY SUPPORT:
-Only works right now with the Branch called aileronAssist_ben -  and only if you switch on the serial output in options.h.
+Only works right now with the Branch called aileronAssist_ben -  and all the fancy features only work with ...
+#define SERIAL_OUTPUT_FORMAT	SERIAL_UDB
+set in the options.h file.

 SUPPORT:
 Please email your encouragement, questions,  constructive feedback